About Bullying Claims

 Can I Sue for Cyberbullying?

 Generally, you can sue for cyberbullying in Australia.
 Your right to claim damages is covered by the Personal Injury Proceedings Act and protected by Civil Liability legislation.
-To succeed, a compensation lawyer would help identify the liable party, depending on the source of the online abuse, e.g., a workplace, school, university, or other institution.
+A compensation lawyer could help identify the liable party, depending on the source of the online abuse, e.g., a workplace, school, university, or other institution.

 Cyberbullying differs from other types of bullying because it happens online, via mobile phones, text, chat, or social media platforms, making it hard for the targeted person to escape the constant harassment.